MehrnazSadeghieh/boolean-retrieval-system/README.md

 `city+!church.taxi+!six`

 ## Contact Us

 We're excited to hear from you!
 If you have any questions, suggestions, or need assistance, don't hesitate to reach out.
 Feel free to contact us via email at:

 - neg.jaafari@gmail.com
+- noorbakhsha1@gmail.com
-- noorbakhsha1@gmail.com.
+- Mehrnaz271380@gmail.com

 We're here to help and would love to hear about your experience using this project.

-## Note

-This project is implemented in Google Colab